BetaHydri/side-channel-vulnerabilities-check/README.md

 # Side-Channel Vulnerability Configuration Checker

-A PowerShell tool for checking, applying, and reverting Windows side-channel vulnerability mitigations with VMware ESXi integration.
+A PowerShell tool for checking, applying, and reverting Windows side-channel vulnerability mitigations with VMware ESXi and Hyper-V integration.

 ## 🎯 What This Tool Does